Mertzenich/hypostasis/README.md

 > Hypostasis signifies a particular substance as it is in its completeness.
 >
-> --Saint Thomas Aquinas, Summa Theologica, Tertia pars q.2 a.3 ad 2
+> -- Saint Thomas Aquinas, Summa Theologica, Tertia pars q.2 a.3 ad 2

 Hypostasis allows you to unify a set of remote resources under a single set of configuration files.
 For each server you would like to provision you can provide firewall rules,